zoracam/zoracam/privacy-policy-en.md

 - When the facial focus mode is activated, this application temporarily recognizes the contour of facial areas through the device camera and generates geometric coordinate information for positioning the focus area.
 This process does not involve the collection of any biometric data (such as facial texture, iris patterns, etc.).
 ### 2.2 Data Processing
 - All facial coordinate calculations are performed entirely locally on your device.
 The processing does not require an internet connection and does not rely on any cloud services or third-party SDKs.
 The data exists only in the temporary memory buffer and its lifespan does not exceed the rendering duration of a single frame.
+### 2.3 Audio Data Processing
+- When Live Photo mode is active, the application captures a short audio clip synchronized with the photo.
+All audio processing occurs entirely on your device, does not require an internet connection, and is not transmitted to any server.
+The audio exists only in a temporary memory buffer during capture and, if you save the Live Photo, as part of the media file stored on your device.

 ## 3. Data Storage and Security
 - **Storage Location**: All photo processing and data handling occur locally on your device.
+Audio associated with Live Photos is stored locally on your device within the media file.
+The app does not perform any cloud backup or synchronization.
+If you enable iCloud Photos at the system level, Apple may sync your media according to Apple's policies; this is outside of our control.
 - **No cloud storage involved**.
 - **Security Measures**:
   - Sandbox mechanism and encryption technology for data protection.